Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Hyperbolic annuli

 \paragraph{Trajectories for $\Phi_-$.}

-Figure \ref{fig:AnnulusPhiMinusAll} shows four trajectories (orange, red, blue and magenta) for $\alpha=\frac{M_0}{3}$, $\ell=\pi^2$ ($R=e$) and $\Phi=\Phi_-$, with the initial conditions given in Table \ref{table:InCond}.
-In this case, the potential produces a repulsive force away from the inner funnel end, thus accentuating the effect of the hyperbolic metric on the trajectories shown (which start in the outer funnel region).
+Figure \ref{fig:AnnulusPhiMinusAll} shows five trajectories (orange, yellow red, blue and magenta) for $\alpha=\frac{M_0}{3}$, $\ell=\pi^2$ ($R=e$) and $\Phi=\Phi_-$, with the initial conditions given in Table \ref{table:InCond}.
+In this case, the potential produces a repulsive force away from the inner funnel end and an attraction force toward the outer end, thus accentuating the effect of the hyperbolic metric on the trajectories shown.

 \paragraph{Trajectories for $\Phi_+$.}